cbell62/PriorityQueue/README.md

 # ITSC 2214 (Data Structures and Algorithms) Programming Assignment 2 (Priority Queue)
+- **Term Taken: Spring 2020**
-- modify your first programming assignment to store your Customer objects in a priority queue instead of a regular queue.
+- Modify your first programming assignment to store your Customer objects in a priority queue instead of a regular queue.
 - An updated PriorityCustomer class is provided for you.
 You must use that class, without alternations, for the creation of your PriorityCustomer objects.
 -  You must analyze the class and use the provided methods to achieve the desired functionality of the program.
 -   You will also need to create two additional classes.